Dry Skin Face Serum next to eucalyptus

 In addition to meeting the direct needs of your target market, adding a dry skin facial serum to your product line provides so much opportunity for upselling and a higher average order value.

-Individuals purchasing skin care are usually looking for a complete routine, and bundling this serum together with other products made for dry skin is an easy win for daily sales as well as gifting occasions.
+Individuals purchasing skin care are usually looking for a complete dry skincare routine, and bundling this serum together with other products is an easy win for daily sales as well as gifting occasions.

 Consider these additional dry skin care recipes to include in a gift set:

-This particular dry skin face serum recipe has been formulated for dry skin and helps to nourish and hydrate the epidermis, improves elasticity, and softens dry patches.
+This particular dry skin face serum recipe has been formulated for dry skin and helps to nourish and hydrate the epidermis, improve elasticity, and soften dry patches.

 Formulated by *yours truly* as a certified aromatherapist, this expert blend is made with natural carrier oils and skin-loving essential oils at a 1% dilution rate, safe for daily use on skin.

-This has sold like hot cakes in my shops, and the glowing reviews that past customers have left show the true power of its all-natural ingredients:
+This has sold like hotcakes in my shops, and the glowing reviews from past customers show the true power of its all-natural ingredients:

 “I’ve been using this a few years now.
 My face used to be flaky and so dry every winter.
 Ever since I’ve been using this serum, I’ve had wonderfully moisturized skin.
 I use it year round and don’t go a day without it.
 No more dryness, ever!
 Life changing!”